-What to Expect Before, During & After Total Knee Replacement
+What to Expect Before, During and After Total Knee Replacement Surgery

 As total knee replacements become more common, some of our clients have questions about staying active before and after surgery, as well as questions about the surgery itself.
 Those who are very active want to keep their current lifestyle and activity levels post-surgery.
 A common misconception is that once you have a total knee replacement, you can no longer be active on that knee.
 The fact is, you can be active post-surgery, however you have to be cautious about what types of activities you choose.
 If you are a candidate for a knee replacement who has some concerns about your lifestyle post-surgery, we have some pointers for what you can expect.

 There are four types of knee replacement surgeries, non-constrained, semi-constrained, constrained and unicondylar.